General

 How much housing will be built in the Initial Development Area?

-The centerpiece of the Development Agreement is the required delivery of 1,550 housing units with a robust mix of affordability requirements.
+The centerpiece of the Development Agreement is the required delivery of a minimum of 1,550 housing units with a robust mix of affordability requirements.
 The Development Agreement includes these milestones:

 - Within two years from site availability – deliver 300, 100% affordable residential units, together with constructed and reserved space for a children's day care;